Director of the Center for Faith and Opportunity Initiatives (HHS)Appointed: 5-25-2017

 U.S. Department of Health and Human Services (HHS)

 HHS is charged with protecting the health of all Americans.
-The Trump-Pence administration has slowly reshaped HHS to roll back reproductive rights and limit access to health care.
+The Trump-Pence administration slowly reshaped HHS to roll back reproductive rights and limit access to health care.

 Background on Shannon Royce

-Royce promoted the harmful, discredited practice of “conversion therapy” — which targets LGBTQ people and falsely claims to change a person’s sexual orientation or gender identity or expression.AlterNet
+Royce promoted the harmful, discredited practice of “conversion therapy” — which targets LGBTQ+ people and falsely claims to change a person’s sexual orientation or gender identity or expression.AlterNet

 Royce deliberately withheld 10,000 public comments in response to a request for information about HHS’s plan to roll back protections for abortion and transgender care — and posted just a few dozen of mostly anti-abortion, anti-trans comments supporting the plan.Politico

-Royce is one of many people opposed to reproductive rights that the administration has appointed.
+Royce is one of many people opposed to reproductive rights that the Trump-Pence administration appointed.
 Within HHS, that includes former HHS officials Charmaine Yoest and Teresa Manning (both of whom worked for FRC), as well as Valerie Huber and Roger Severino (who FRC named as "allies").Politico